 We use CCTV in various locations around the school site to ensure it remains safe.
-We will adhere to the ICO's code of practice for the use of CCTV.
+We will follow the ICO's guidance for the use of CCTV, and comply with data protection principles.
 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed to the head teacher.
+Any enquiries about the CCTV system should be directed to Mrs A Davies, dpo@allsaints.peterborough.sch.uk